 In 2020, many began painting doom-laden pictures of an impending CLO crash.
 In the summer, for example, The Atlantic wrote that “the US financial system could be on the cusp of calamity,” and suggested CLOs were in danger of dragging down the economy, just as collateralised debt obligations (CDOs) had done in 2008.

 That scenario never unfolded.
-Instead, CLOs have emerged from the pandemic as strong as ever.
-They are enjoying soaring popularity among investors and have even evolved to include new features that make them more appealing.
+Instead, CLOs are emerging from the pandemic as strong as ever.
+They set a record in 2021, when the Wall Street Journal called them “one of the top-performing credit assets” of the year.
+They’re still enjoying popularity among investors and have even evolved to include new features that make them more appealing.

 Risk mitigation instrument